aptivator/mongo-query-compiler-docs/docs/elemental/primitive/mod.md

 ### $mod

-Performs modulo operation on an object element.
-The operation's configuration is an array consisting of divisor and remainder (in that order).
+Performs modulo operation on an object element's value.
+The operation's configuration is an array consisting of a divisor and remainder, respectively.

 ```javascript
 let records = [